Zhi Qiang Yao, MD, PhD

 Fellowships: Hepatology, AASLD/Schering , 2001; Infectious Diseases, James H. Quillen College of Medicine, East Tennessee State University, Johnson City, TN, 2008

-Special Areas of Interest: T cell regulation; HCV infection
+Special Areas of Interest: T cell regulation and antiviral therapy; HIV, HBV, HCV infection

-Zhi (John) Yao, MD, PhD is Professor of Medicine at East Tennessee State University's Quillen College of Medicine in Johnson City.
-He also directs the Hepatitis Program at the Veterans Affairs Medical Center in Mountain Home, Tennessee.
+Zhi (John) Yao, MD, PhD holds the Dishner Chair of Excellence at East Tennessee State University's Quillen College of Medicine in Johnson City.
+He also directs the HIV and Hepatitis (HCV/HBV) Program at the Veterans Affairs Medical Center in Mountain Home, Tennessee.
 Prior to joining the faculty in the Department of Internal Medicines Division of Infectious Diseases, Dr. Yao served on the faculty at the University of Virginias School of Medicine and was a Senior Fellow at the City of Hope National Medical Center in Los Angeles.

-Dr. Yao's research interests are in infectious diseases in general, and hepatitis C in particular.
-He currently serves as principal investigator of an NIH-funded study designed to further understand how certain genetic factors factor into virologic responses during medical treatment for the virus.
+Dr. Yao's research interests are in infectious diseases in general, and HIV/HBV/HCV in particular.
+He currently serves as principal investigator of multiple NIH-, VA-, DoD-funded studies designed to further understand how certain genetic factors impact the immunologic and virologic responses during medical treatment for the virus.
 His goal is to develop new antiviral agents that can better treat the disease.
-Dr. Yao was recognized for his work in 2012 when he was awarded both the Quillen College of Medicine Deans Distinguished Research Award in Clinical Science and East Tennessee State University's Distinguished Faculty Award for Research.
+Dr. Yao was recognized for his work in 2012 when he was awarded the Quillen College of Medicine Dean’s Distinguished Research Award in Clinical Science and East Tennessee State University President's Distinguished Faculty Award for Research.

-Author of more than 80 articles in peer-reviewed journals, Dr. Yao has served as a reviewer for several NIH grant programs, and is a member of the American Association for the Study of Liver Diseases, the American Gastroenterology Association, the Infectious Diseases Society of America, and the American Microbiology Society.
+Author of more than 100 articles in peer-reviewed journals, Dr. Yao has served as an expert reviewer for several NIH and VA grant programs, and is a member of the Infectious Diseases Society of America and the American Association for the Study of Liver Diseases.